postfinance/kuota-calc/README.md

 kuota-calc can either be used as a kubectl plugin or invoked directly.
 If you intend to use kuota-calc as a kubectl plugin, simply place the binary anywhere in `$PATH` named `kubectl-kuota_calc` with execute permissions.
 For further information, see the offical documentation on kubectl plugins [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

+## supported k8s resources
+**kuota-calc is still a work-in progress**, there are plans to support more k8s resources (see [#5](https://github.com/postfinance/kuota-calc/issues/5) for more info).

+Currently supported:

+- apps/v1 Deployment
+- apps/v1 StatefulSet